 Encouraged by these improvements, tourism increased as people were drawn here, as they had been for more than 100 years, by the healing waters, excellent fishing and hunting, and beautiful scenery.
 Businesses turned from supplying the local farmers and loggers to serving the increasing numbers of visitors.
 Many of the tourist-oriented businesses in the village today are operating in historic structures, buildings that are more than 100 years old.
 Among the structures now occupied: Los Ojos Bar and Grill, Jemez Mountain Views, Jemez Mountain Inn, Jemez Stage Stop, Abousleman home, Casa Blanca, and Jemez Springs Bath House.

 Other businesses in Jemez Springs have a less lengthy history.
 For example, at one time the village had two gas stations.
 One set of pumps was at what is now Jemez Stage Stop.
 The other was at what is now Jemez Fine Arts Cooperative.
 That building has previously housed another art gallery, little theater, and two gift shops.
 What was once a youth hostel now houses Weekends, a gift shop.
 Adjacent is the Jemez Canyon Inn owners’ residence, which once served as the infirmary for priests from the Servants of the Paraclete.
 The coffee shop has been a trading post and previous bakery.
 The brick building housing Jemez Artisans Cooperative Gallery was the post office from early 1960s to 1997, when a new post office opened.

 A great honor was bestowed on Jemez Springs in 1995 when it received the All-American City Award from the National Civic League, one of the smallest municipalities in the nation to be so honored.
 The Jemez Thunder put out a eight-page special supplement in honor of the occasion Then-mayor David Sanchez was one of four Village residents to make a presentation to the Award jury.
-He concluded his remarks by stating:
+He concluded his remarks to the jury by stating: